Experts Available for Interviews

 Dr. Dangas completed medical and postgraduate studies at the National Kapodistrian University of Athens, Greece.
 He finished his internship and residency in internal medicine at Miriam Hospital and Brown University in Providence, Rhode Island.
 He also fulfilled cardiovascular disease and interventional cardiology fellowships at Mount Sinai Hospital.

-Juan F. Granada, MD, is the Executive Director and Chief Innovation Officer of the CRF Skirball Center for Innovation and Co-Director of Transcatheter Cardiovascular Therapeutics (TCT).
+Juan F. Granada, MD, is the President and Chief Executive Officer of the Cardiovascular Research Foundation and Co-Director of Transcatheter Cardiovascular Therapeutics (TCT).
+A renowned leader in cardiology, he joined CRF in 2007 and served as Executive Director and Chief Innovation Officer at the CRF Skirball Center for Innovation, the preclinical division of CRF.
 He is also an Assistant Professor of Medicine at Columbia University College of Physicians and Surgeons.

 Ajay J. Kirtane, MD, SM, is Associate Professor of Medicine at Columbia University Medical Center and Director of the Cardiac Catheterization Laboratories at NewYork-Presbyterian Hospital/Columbia University Medical Center.
 Dr. Kirtane is a practicing cardiologist with an interest in coronary and peripheral intervention and assumed the directorship of the NYPH/CUMC cardiac catheterization laboratories in 2015.
 In addition to his clinical commitments at CUMC, Dr. Kirtane has a strong interest in clinical education and research, serving as Chief Academic Officer of the Center for Interventional Vascular Therapy and Director of the Interventional Cardiology Fellowship Training Program.